AlibabaCloudDocs/backbonenet/intl.en-US/Product Introduction/What is Cloud Enterprise Network.md

 -   Networks

     Networks are the network resources that you want to connect using CEN.
 The networks attached to a CEN instance can communicate with one another across the regions you have selected.
 The supported networks include both VPC and VBR.
-For more information, see [What is VPC](../../../../../intl.en-US/VPC product introduction/What is VPC.md#) and [边界路由器](../../../../../intl.en-US/Product Introduction/边界路由器.md#).
+For more information, see [What is VPC](../../../../../intl.en-US/VPC product introduction/What is VPC.md#) and [Virtual border router](../../../../../intl.en-US/Product Introduction/Virtual border router.md#).

 -   Bandwidth package